Jacobsonradical/CIRC-Helper/README.md

    Pro:
    - Transparent and flexible: you can work just like on any other remote server.
-   - Great for running scripts in Python, Java, etc.
+   - Great for running scripts in Python (I am not sure about C because you need C compiler and I don't know if they have it)
-   - After creating virtual environment, you don't need spend anytime to connect to Jupyter kernel
+   - After creating virtual environment, you don't need spend anytime to connect it to Jupyter kernel
    - You have to set up your Terminal anyways, and it is a good pratice to upload/download files via *ssh*

    Con: